car1ot/evolution-pipes/README.md

 On >2 levels it takes a lot of time to solve the puzzle.
 If game client is going to sync every rotation with server, it will take a lot of time for user to solve the puzzle.
 My game client store every rotation in Redux.
 After user clicks verify, the game client is going to send all rotations;

 Discussing about solution with rotation sync, got one more problem.
 On the 5, 6 levels it requires a lot of rotations to be made by user.
-I split `rotate` message to chunks (every chunk size is `< 1 MB`);
+I split `rotate` message to chunks (every chunk size is `< 1 MB`).
+Pipes server does not accept `rotation` in size of `> 1 MB`;

 # How to launch the solution: